bucharest-gold/keycloak-client-registration/README.md

 This package provides a Node.js client for the Keycloak [client registration API][1].
 It is still a work in progress, and as yet unpublished.

 N.B.
-This module uses ES6 language features, and as such depends on Node.js version 5.x.
+This module uses ES6 language features, and as such depends on Node.js version 5.x or higher.

 ## Usage

     const options = {
       endpoint: 'http://localhost:8080/auth/realms/master/clients-registrations',
-      accessToken: accessToken
+      accessToken: getAccessTokenFromSomehwere()
     };

     const create = require('keycloak-client-registration').create,